You can get financial support and work-related support through Employment and Support Allowance (ESA).

 There’s no time limit on how long you can claim contribution-based ESA if you’re in the support group.

 You may qualify for income-related ESA if you no longer qualify for contribution-based ESA.

 How much you get depends on your circumstances.
 There’s no time limit on income-related ESA.

 Following your Work Capability Assessment you’ll be placed in either the work-related activity group or support group if you’re entitled to ESA.

 You must go to regular interviews with an adviser who can help with things like job goals and improving your skills.

 You don’t have to go to interviews, but you can ask to talk to a personal adviser.
 You’re usually in this group if your illness or disability severely limits what you can do.

 Your ESA can be reduced if you don’t go to interviews or do work-related activity as agreed with your adviser.
-The reduction can continue for up to 4 weeks after you restart the interviews or activity.
+This reduction can continue for up to 4 weeks after you restart the interviews or activity.

 You’ll get a ‘sanction letter’.
 Tell your ESA adviser if you have a good reason for missing the interview.